seljukgulcan/turkish-lemmatizer-disambiguation/docs/review5.md

 ##### Hidden Markov Models

-Hidden Markov Models (HMM) try to find a sequence of morphological parse such that it maximizes posterior probability of the sequence given the sentence.
+Hidden Markov Models try to find a sequence of morphological parse such that it maximizes posterior probability of the sequence given the sentence.
 To make calculations easier, they utilize some markov assumptions such as morphological parse of a word depends on only parses of previous two words.

 ##### Discriminative Methods